inabikarilibrary/inalib/inapedia/tournaments/lemonade/bd1.md

 # Backdraft

 Backdraft was the first edition of the [Lemonade Backdraft](bdmain.md) tournament series.
+The league system was not applied here.
 16 players participated.

 Tier: National :brazil: